azat-co/practicalnode/chapter10/chapter10.md

 Monitoring
 ----------

 <span id="monitor" class="anchor"></span>When going to production, software and development operations engineers need a way to get current status quickly.
-Having a dashboard or just an end point that spits out JSON-formatted properties is a good idea, including properties such as the following:
+Having a dashboard or just an endpoint that spits out JSON-formatted properties is a good idea, including properties such as the following:

 -   `memoryUsage`: memory usage information
 -   `uptime`: number of seconds the Node.js process is running